electron/electron/docs/api/dialog.md

       as a directory instead of a file.
   * `message` String (optional) _macOS_ - Message to display above input boxes.
-  * `securityScopedBookmarks` Boolean (optional) _masOS_ _mas_ - Create [security scoped bookmarks](https://developer.apple.com/library/content/documentation/Security/Conceptual/AppSandboxDesignGuide/AppSandboxInDepth/AppSandboxInDepth.html#//apple_ref/doc/uid/TP40011183-CH3-SW16) when packaged for the Mac App Store.
+  * `securityScopedBookmarks` Boolean (optional) _macOS_ _mas_ - Create [security scoped bookmarks](https://developer.apple.com/library/content/documentation/Security/Conceptual/AppSandboxDesignGuide/AppSandboxInDepth/AppSandboxInDepth.html#//apple_ref/doc/uid/TP40011183-CH3-SW16) when packaged for the Mac App Store.

 The `browserWindow` argument allows the dialog to attach itself to a parent window, making it modal.